 A typical business gets themselves listed in the yellow pages; and this is an advertising cost customarily found in overhead.
 For this article, it is assumed that your sandwich shop is using the same programs and campaigns as the Mom & Pop shop.
 The 4% fee is strictly a franchise agreement cost.

 The fee formula was included in the Franchise Fee section above and the License Fee section.
-So the question is: How much more in sales do we need to cover the existing basis of $365,000 of gross sales plus the additional $65,825 of sales associated with the royalties?
+The question is: How much more in sales do we need to cover the existing basis of $365,000 of gross sales plus the additional $65,825 of sales associated with the royalties?
 Remember, this marketing/advertising percentage is based on gross sales and not net sales.

-So let’s break this down into two parts.
+Let’s break this down into two parts.
 Part one is the original $365,000 of gross sales.
 The 4% marketing/advertising rate (M&A %) is after the cost of goods sold component.
 Therefore, the 4% M&A rate must be divided by the contribution rate of .37.
-So the percentage to use is 10.81% to cover the M&A requirement.
+The percentage to use is 10.81% to cover the M&A requirement.
 This part means that we will need $39,459 of additional sales before royalties.
 Using the formula in the franchise fee section above, we need to divide this by the 72.97% factor.
 Therefore, the final additional gross sales needed are $54,076.
 Let’s put this in financial summation:

 Gross Sales ($365,000 + $54,076) $419,076